leehaesung/iotf-rtd/docs/getting_started/quickstart/index.rst

 Mosquitto Demonstration
 -----------------------
 `Mosquitto <http://mosquitto.org/>`_ is a cross platform open source MQTT client that is perfect for experimenting with the Watson IoT platform service.
-Once you have installed mosquitto pick an ``applicationId``, a ``deviceId`` that have a good chance to be unique (otherwise your experiment will clash with someone else running through this same demonstration).
+Once you have installed mosquitto pick an ``<applicationId>``, a ``<deviceId>`` that have a good chance to be unique (otherwise your experiment will clash with someone else running through this same demonstration).

-.. note:: There are a couple of restrictions you must consider when dedicing on these IDs:
+.. note:: There are a couple of restrictions you must consider when deciding on these IDs:

     - Maximum length of 36 characters
     - Must comprise only alpha-numeric characters (``a-z``, ``A-Z``, ``0-9``) and the following special characters: